 The children may like to combine all the groups together to make a larger dance that could be performed when welcoming a guest or another class into their classroom.
 Students need to have opportunities after this activity to reflect on and write about how the movements made them feel.

 Revisit this dance several times across the term to make changes and increase the ‘feel good’ qualities of the dance for both the dancers and the audience.

 Lesson Plan: All about me– All year levels

-Coming back to school after being in COVID-19 lockdown requires teachers, in some instances, to start getting to know their students all over again.
-Many students will need structured approaches to goal setting after the disruption to their usual routine.
+Coming back to school requires teachers to become acquainted with their new students.
+Many students will need structured approaches to goal setting after the disruption of holiday time to their usual routine.
 You can use this dance lesson to get to know your students and for them to learn about each other at any time of the year.

 The students learn about some basic Elements of Dance and you can observe how much they know or remember about dance.
 You can also see how they interact in person with each other and which communication skills they may need to brush up on.

 This lesson promotes goal setting in a happy and healthy classroom environment.